Legal Advice and Representation in Residential Property Transactions

 Experienced Illinois Real Estate Law Firm for All Residential Real Property Issues

 While some disagreements between landlords and tenants can be resolved fairly quickly and easily with a minimum of acrimony, other matters require complex paperwork and extensive litigation.
-When you are involved in a contentious landlord-tenant dispute, an efficient resolution of the disagreement can save money and prevent a prolonged period of negative cash flow from an investment property.
+When you are involved in a contentious landlord-tenant dispute, an efficient resolution of the disagreement can save money and prevent a prolonged period of negative cash12 flow from an investment property.
 Cook County landlords and homeowners’ associations often face expensive and time-consuming obstacles to expelling unwanted tenants and delinquent unit owners.
 Landlords ranging from families with small investments to large property management companies take an enormous risk by attempting to navigate the subtle complexities of Illinois eviction law without the guidance of an experienced landlord-tenant lawyer.
 When a property is owned by an LLC or corporation, representation by a licensed attorney is not even permissible under state law.

-Illinois real property law can seem convoluted and complex, especially for first time buyers.
+Illinois real property law can seem convoluted and complex, especially for first-time buyers.
 Whether you are the purchaser of an owner-occupied residence, vacation home, or investment property, a local residential property attorney can help you resolve legal issues during and after a transaction, such as the following: